Background to the AHSSQA Scheme

 Collecting and analysing feedback on the lessons learnt through accreditation is an essential part of quality improvement.
-Under the arrangements the Commission uses feedback to maintain and update the NSQHS Standards and to identify areas where health services may require additional support or tools.
+The Commission uses feedback to identify areas where health services may require additional support or tools and to maintain and update the safety and quality standards developed by the Commission.

 Improvement across the health care system can be achieved when feedback from the assessment of health service organisations is used by:

 - State and territory health departments– to support health service improvement and facilitate better understanding for health service organisations about their quality of care

-- The Commission – to develop resources and tools to support good practice and to maintain the currency of the NSQHS Standards
+- The Commission – to develop resources and tools to support good practice and to maintain the currency of the safety and quality standards

 - Health Ministers – to drive policy direction and investment around safety and quality

-The AHSSQA Scheme consists of five inter-related elements to support the application of the NSQHS Standards.
+The AHSSQA Scheme consists of five inter-related elements to support the application of the safety and quality standards.
 The roles of each are broadly as follows:

-- Health Ministers endorse the NSQHS Standards and receive information about health service organisations’ performance against the NSQHS Standards.
+- Health Ministers endorse the standards and receive information about health service organisations’ performance against these standards.

-- The state, territory and Commonwealth governments determine the health service organisations required to be assessed against the NSQHS Standards.
+- The state, territory and Commonwealth governments determine the health service organisations required to be assessed against which set of safety and quality standards (as listed above).
 They receive data on the outcomes of assessment of health service organisations and respond to emerging issues.

-- Health service organisations implement the actions required to meet the NSQHS Standards and select an approved accrediting agency to assess their compliance in meeting the NSQHS Standards.
-This involves a contractual relationship with the accrediting agency that recognises that assessment data will be provided to state and territory health departments and the Commission for reporting and review.
+- Health service organisations implement the actions required to meet the specific safety and quality standards and select an approved accrediting agency to assess their compliance in meeting these standards.
+This involves a contractual relationship with the accrediting agency that recognises assessment data will be provided to state and territory health departments and the Commission for reporting and review.

-- The approved accrediting agencies assess health service organisations against the NSQHS Standards.
+- The approved accrediting agencies assess health service organisations against the specified standards.
 They may also offer to assess a limited range of approved standards concurrently.

 - The Commission, through coordination of a national program, will: